Jerry Huntsman

-James O. "Jerry" Huntsman (November 29, 1929 – April 5, 2005) was an American football player and coach.
-He served as the head football coach at Earlham College (1961–1964), and Indiana State University (1966–1972), compiling a career college football record of 72–27–1.
+James Owen "Jerry" Huntsman (November 29, 1929 – April 5, 2005) was an American football player and coach.
+He served as the head football coach at Earlham College (1961–1964) and Indiana State University (1966–1972), compiling a career college football record of 72–27–1.

 Playing career

 Huntsman played football as a quarterback at Wabash College from 1948 through 1951, where he was selected ‘All-State’ in his senior season.
 He was also awarded with the Robert E. Vaughan Award as the college's outstanding athlete following his senior year.

 During his U.S. Army stint; Huntsman was named to the 'All-Army' Track & Field team as a javelin thrower.

 Coaching career

-Huntsman began his coaching career as an assistant football coach in 1954 at Waveland High School Waveland, Indiana and then moved on to Covington High School, Covington, Indiana, leading the Trojans for the 1955 season.
+Huntsman began his coaching career as an assistant football coach in 1954 at Waveland High School in Waveland, Indiana and then moved on to Covington High School, Covington, Indiana, leading the Trojans for the 1955 season.
 He served as the head basketball coach at Waveland High, leading the Hornets to a 20–4 record and the Montgomery County Tournament title.
-From 1956–58, he was the head coach for the Crawfordsville High Artesians Crawfordsville, Indiana. building a record of 14–12–2; his next stop was at Huntington High School Huntington, Indiana; his Vikings didn't lose a game during his 2 seasons; tallying a mark of 19–0–1.
+From 1956–58, he was the head coach for the Crawfordsville High Artesians in Crawfordsville, Indiana.
+Building a record of 14–12–2; his next stop was at Huntington High School Huntington, Indiana; his Vikings didn't lose a game during his 2 seasons; tallying a mark of 19–0–1.

 Following the 1960 school year, he moved to Earlham College and spent four highly successful seasons as the head coaching job.
 In 1965, he accepted an assistant coaching position at rapidly growing Indiana State University with the understanding that he would be named the head coach for the 1966 season.